void

 Literature

-In [II.4] the monarchy is repeatedly mentioned in the article by deputy Barabás in Pester Lloyd.
+In [II.4], the monarchy is repeatedly mentioned in the article by deputy Béla Barabás in Pester Lloyd.

-Otherwise the state of Austria-Hungary and its institutions is the butt of Jaroslav Hašek's satire throughout the novel.
-The entire plot takes place on the territory of the Dual Monarchy, from Prague in the west to the river Bug to the east.
+Otherwise, the state of Austria-Hungary and its institutions is the butt of Jaroslav Hašek's satire throughout the novel.
+The entire plot takes place on the territory of the Dual Monarchy, from Prague in the west to the river Bug in the east.
 It also passes important cities like Vienna, Lwów and Budapest.
-The monarchy's most important traffic route, the Danube, is also included.
+The monarchy's most important transport route, the Danube, is also included.
 The novel has hundreds of references to places in the monarchy.

 Background

-Austria-Hungary was a political unit that existed from 8 June 1967 to 21 October 1918 in the form of a personal union between Austria and Hungary.
-By area and population (about 52 million) it was one of the largest states in Europe.
+Austria-Hungary was a political unit that existed from 8 June 1867 to 21 October 1918 in the form of a union between Austria and Hungary.
+By area and population (about 52 million), it was one of the largest states in Europe.
 Austria-Hungary was a multi-ethnic state with 11 official languages and even more ethnic groups.
 It was a constitutional monarchy with freedom of worship and universal suffrage, although with authoritarian leanings.
-This was first and foremost the case in Hungary where the ethnic minorities had a far weaker position than in the Austrian part of the empire.
+This was first and foremost the case in Hungary, where the ethnic minorities had a far weaker position than in the Austrian part of the empire.

-Until Ausgleich in 1867 the Habsburg state was known as the Austrian Empire.
+Until the Ausgleich in 1867, the House of Habsburg state was known as the Austrian Empire.
 Hungary took advantage of defeat by Prussia the previous year to force through a redistribution of power that put them on equal terms with Austria.
-These privileges granted to the Hungarians provoked great resentment amongst the other peoples of the empire, particularly the Slavs.
-The Czechs felt particulalrly aggrieved as the Czech lands contributed nearly 25 per cent of the tax income (this number includes the output of the Germans in Bohemia and Moravia).
+These privileges granted to the Hungarians provoked great resentment amongst the other peoples of the empire.
+The Czechs felt particularly aggrieved, as the Czech crownlands were among the most industrialised and economically productive regions of Cisleithania, generating a disproportionately large share of the Austrian half’s national income and state revenues.

 The state was also called the Dual Monarchy or the Danube Monarchy.
-Emperor Franz Joseph I. was emperor of Austria and king of Hungary respectively.
-The river Leitha formed in part the boundary between the two parts of the monarchy, which therefore were unofficially referred to by the Latin-derived terms Cisleithanien and Transleithanien.
+Franz Josef I was Emperor of Austria and King of Hungary respectively.
+The river Leitha formed in part the boundary between the two parts of the monarchy, which therefore were unofficially referred to by the Latin terms Cisleithania and Transleithania.

 The official name in German was Die im Reichsrat vertretenen Königreiche und Länder und die Länder der heiligen ungarischen Stephanskrone.